Siravian-index/project_structure_proposal/README.md

 .env.example contains an example of the required variables needed to run the project

-.env-local the local dev environment file
+.env.local the local dev environment file